maciejskorski/cached_tests_python/README.md

 ## Summary

-The educational repo used to demonstrate how to automate (GitHub Actions) and optimize (with cache) Python tests on various files (notebooks .ipynb, scripts .py).
+The educational repo used to demonstrate how to automate and optimize (with GitHub Actions and cache) Python tests on various files (notebooks .ipynb, scripts .py).

 ## Task